-Welcome to Central Administration, Queen's Campus.
+Welcome to Central Administration and Finance, Queen's Campus.
 Our main office is located on the first floor of the 'A' wing in the Holliday Building.
 From this page find out more about the services we provide to students, staff and visitors to Queen's Campus.

-Fortunate to be located in a striking waterfront setting, overlooking the stunning Infinity Bridge, the Central Administration Team (part of the Registrar’s Division) is responsible for providing a broad assortment of support services for students, staff and visitors to Queen’s Campus.
+Fortunate to be located in a striking waterfront setting, overlooking the stunning Infinity Bridge, the Central Administration and Finance Teams is responsible for providing a broad assortment of support services for students, staff and visitors to Queen’s Campus.

 Our team, although not always visible, plays an important part in ensuring that the Campus runs effectively and smoothly.
-Our aim is to ensure that support activities operate efficiently and assist the Dean for Queen’s Campus in taking forward actions to help underpin planned developments, including the introduction of the new Pharmacy programme from 2013.
+Our aim is to ensure that support activities operate efficiently and to assist in taking forward actions to help underpin planned developments.

 As well as their “day jobs”, the team have committed themselves to helping the local community by carrying out a number of volunteer team challenges.
-In addition to the usual gardening projects, the team works through the night to serve bacon buns and drinks to women doing the annual Butterwick Hospice midnight walk, and a particularly innovative pilot scheme provides work placements for adult returners to work and people with disabilities.
+In addition to the usual gardening projects, we operate a particularly innovative pilot scheme that provides work placements for adult returners to work and people with disabilities.

 The team plays a role in sustainability issues by promoting “green” measures across the Campus, fostering recycling, monitoring paper usage, leading on green travel matters and working with Champions from other areas to ensure we contribute to achieving our carbon reduction commitment.
-Queen’s has the advantage of modern, energy efficient buildings but we also need to focus on changing our attitudes if we are to get close to meeting the difficult targets.
+Queen’s has the advantage of modern, energy efficient buildings but we also need to focus on changing our attitudes if we are to get close to meeting the difficult targets for carbon reduction.